Dwight Cuthbert Revire Gardiner

-Dwight Cuthbert Revire Gardiner, born 8 August 1962, is an Antiguan maritime administrator, attorney-at-law, and diplomat.
-He is the current Director and Registrar General of the Antigua and Barbuda Department of Marine Services and Merchant Shipping (ADOMS).
-Gardiner also serves as the Permanent Representative of Antigua and Barbuda to the International Maritime Organization (IMO) and the International Seabed Authority (ISA).
+Dwight Cuthbert Revire Gardiner is an Antiguan administrator, lawyer, and diplomat.
+He serves as the Director and Registrar General of the Antigua and Barbuda Department of Marine Services and Merchant Shipping (ADOMS) and as Antigua and Barbuda's Permanent Representative to the International Maritime Organization (IMO) and the International Seabed Authority (ISA).

 Early life and education

-Gardiner was born in Parham Town, Saint Peter’s Parish, Antigua.
-He developed an early interest in the maritime field, influenced by his upbringing in seaport communities.
+Gardiner was born in Parham Town, Saint Peter Parish, Antigua.